Izenda7Series/docs/ui/doc_import_report_dashboard_definition.rst

 .. note::

-   Izenda import report/dashboard definition only allows the following formats: |br|
+   * Izenda import report/dashboard definition only allows the following formats: |br|

       \- .birt: the report definition file format |br|
       \- .bidb: the dashboard definition file format

+   * The version of exported files must be not newer than the current Import system.

+   * The system will store uploaded files in folder **IzendaImport** in the app's directory by default.
+System admin can change file storage by configuring the **ImportFileSystemPath** field in :doc:`IzendaSystemSetting table </ref/spec_izendasystemsetting_table>`.

 Import Page
 --------------------------------